Landscape encodings enhance optimization: Results and Discussion

-One might ask if the encoded landscape also facilitates the search dynamics, by virtue of its modified structure, and offers another avenue for optimisation.
+One might ask if the encoded landscape also facilitates the search dynamics, by virtue of its modified structure, and offers another avenue for optimization.
 For this purpose, we consider an optimization dynamics as a zero-temperature Markov chain $x(0),x(1),x(2),\dots$.
 At each time step $t$, a proposal $x^\prime$ is drawn at random.
 If $f(x^\prime)\le x(t)$, we set $x(t+1)=x^\prime$, otherwise $x(t+1)=x(t)$.
 This is an Adaptive Walk (AW) when the proposal $x^\prime$ is drawn from the neighborhood of $x(t)$.
 In Randomly Generate and Test (RGT), proposals are drawn from the whole set of configurations independently of the neighborhood structure.
 Thus a performance comparison between AW and RGT elucidates if the move set is suitably chosen for optimization.
 Because of the enrichment of low energy states by the encodings, it is clear that RGT performs strictly better on the encoding than on the original landscape.

 Adaptive walks also perform strictly better on the encoding than on the original landscape, at least in the long-time limit, cf.\ Figure~\ref{fig:dynamics}.
 Beyond this general benefit of the encodings, the dynamics shows marked differences across the three optimization problems.
-In the NPP problem, RGT outperforms AW on the encoded landscape, so that enrichment alone is responsible for the increase in optimisation with respect to the original landscape.
+In the NPP problem, RGT outperforms AW on the encoded landscape, so that enrichment alone is responsible for the increase in optimization with respect to the original landscape.
 In the encodings of the other two problems, AW performs better than RGT so that we can conclude that the improved structure of the encoded landscape is also an important reason for the observed increase in performance, in addition to simple enrichment.
-This observation is true at all observed times in the spin glass problem, while for the TSP problem, it is only true at long times when AW outperforms RGT.
+The dynamics on the max-cut landscapes (panel c) has the same qualitative behavior as that on the TSP (panel a).
+Although there is a transient for intermediate times where adaptive walks on the original landscape seem to be winning, the asymptotic behavior is clear: adaptive walks on the encoded landscape perform best.